What Is The Baseline For Pickleball?

 The ideal positioning on the baseline depends on several factors, including your playing style, opponent’s position, and shot selection.
 Generally, positioning yourself toward the center of the baseline gives you better coverage of the court and allows you to react efficiently to shots from both sides.
 However, adjusting your positioning based on your opponent’s shot placement and style of play is crucial to maximize your chances of success.

-You may also like: What Is The Service Line For Pickleball?
+You may also like: What Is The Difference Between An Indoor And Outdoor Pickleball Court?

 Baseline Tactics and Tips